kaidesu/kaidesu.com/content/experience.md

 ## Work Experience

+### Lead Back-End Developer
+Nintendo, Redmond, WA - (July 2021 - Present)

 ### Director of Application Development
-efelle creative, Seattle, WA — (August 2017 - Present)
+efelle creative, Seattle, WA — (August 2017 - July 2021)

 - Managed a team of ~4 application developers and system administrators.
 - Formed the system administrators department as a dedicated team focused on hosting and monitoring of over 300 websites.